image bio

 What does LH tell you about your fertile window?

 A woman’s fertile window is a short period of time surrounding ovulation when she’s able to conceive.
 A surge in the level of LH is what triggers ovulation.
-This can be detected using ovulation predictor tests or ovulation predictor kits (OPKs).
+This can be detected using ovulation tests or ovulation predictor kits (OPKs).
 If the test result is positive, it indicates that ovulation will occur in the next 24 to 48 hours.
 This represents the fertile window and is the ideal time to have intercourse if trying to conceive.

 What is a normal LH level?